When Cancer Goes Beyond Your Breast

 It's possible for breast cancer to spread to the brain.
 That can cause headaches that throw off your balance and make falls more likely.
 You may have numbness or weakness in one part of your body.
 You might act differently, or you could feel confused or have seizures.

 You may need surgery, chemotherapy, radiation, and medications.
 The drugs your doctor recommends will depend on your type of breast cancer.
-For instance, if the hormone estrogen spurs your cancer cells to grow, your doctor would choose different treatment from someone who has HER2 breast cancer, in which a certain protein drives the growth.
-Pain management is also key, so you can feel as well as possible.
+For instance, if your breast cancer is HER2 positive, in which a certain protein drives the growth, your doctor may choose targeted therapy as part of your treatment.
+Pain management is also key so you can feel as well as possible.